vanduc1102/spring-boot-2-url-shortener/README.md

 e.g:
 I want to use `aapl` for `https://apple.com` and `wzl` for `https://wizeline.com`

-4. As a CoWorker, Let's discuss to improve the application in any manors.
+4. As a CoWorker, Let's discuss to improve the application at any aspect.

 ## Development